 In addition to your college library, you have access to subject libraries and the University Library.

 Your faculty or department should have information available to you about your subject library (or libraries), their services, and any introductory materials, guides, and tours.
 There are also bookable tours of the UL available.
-This year, the UL are also running a self-led Beat the UL Challenge for teams of up to 6.

 You can also have a look at the library guide for your subject, which will include information about the most useful resources for your subject.

 For more general information about the libraries available to you, have a look at the Cambridge Libraries library essentials guide or contact library staff here in Selwyn.

 If you are looking for a library space in which to work, a good place to start is Spacefinder.
 This lists and maps locations in the University Library and subject libraries, together with some non-library and non-University spaces, and gives details on the nature and atmosphere of the space and any access requirements.

 New undergraduates will have a brief tour of the library scheduled on Tuesday 4 or Wednesday 5 October.
 New graduate students have a drop-in tour scheduled at 5pm on Friday 29 September.

 We will be running additional tours in the week before and after, for new graduates, undergraduates unable to attend the timetabled tours, and any returning students who would like to attend.
 We will add more tours if there is demand for them.
 If you are unable to attend one of the scheduled tours, please email the library with suggested days and times and we will let you know when is possible.